-An X-ray of the tibia and fibula is a safe and painless test that uses a small amount of radiation to take a picture of a person's lower leg.
+An X-ray of the tibia and fibula is a safe and painless test that uses a small amount of radiation to take a picture of the lower leg.
 During the examination, an X-ray machine sends a beam of radiation through the lower leg, and an image is recorded on a computer or special X-ray film.
 This image shows the bones (tibia and fibula) and soft tissues of the lower leg.

 The X-ray image is black and white.
 Dense structures that block the passage of the X-ray beam through the body, such as the tibia and fibula, appear white on the X-ray image.
 Softer body tissues, such as the skin and muscles, allow the X-ray beams to pass through them and appear darker.

 X-rays are performed by an X-ray technician in the radiology department of a hospital, a freestanding radiology center, or a health care provider's office.
 Two different pictures are taken of the lower leg: one from the front (anteroposterior view, or AP) and one from the side (lateral view).

 An X-ray of the tibia and fibula can help find the cause of common signs and symptoms such as pain, tenderness, swelling, or deformity of the lower leg.
 It can detect broken bones, and after a broken bone has been set, an X-ray can help determine whether the bones are in proper alignment and whether they have healed properly.

 If surgery of the lower leg is required, an X-ray may be taken to plan for the surgery and, later, to see the results of the operation.
 Also, an X-ray can help to diagnose later stages of infections, as well as cysts, tumors, and other diseases in the bones of the lower leg.

 An X-ray of the tibia and fibula doesn't require any special preparation.
 Your child may be asked to remove some clothing, jewelry, or any metal objects that might interfere with the X-ray image.